brpandey/hangman/README.md

 NOTES:

-The web mode is able to play parallel games using all CPU cores, but it is suggested to use 40 secrets or more.
-Or simply use the random option to specify some value like 60 secrets with the parallel option.  e.g. -n foobar -pl -r 60
+The web and cli modes are able to play parallel games using all CPU cores, but it is suggested to use 40 secrets or more.
+For cli mode, simply use the random option to specify a value like 60 secrets with the parallel option.  e.g. -n luigi -pl -r 60

 The hangman game handles word not in dictionary cases.
 Current procedure is the Player.Worker crashes and is restarted to resume where it left off.